 - carbonated drinks like soda

-Alcohol and drinks with caffeine can make diarrhea worse.
+Alcohol and drinks with caffeine may make diarrhea worse.
 Soda and other drinks with carbonation can cause gas.

 While these seven tips may not always bring instant relief, they can result in long-term solutions over time.
-Try different techniques to ease your stress and improve your diet to make it more resistant to IBS symptoms.
+Try different techniques to ease your stress and improve your diet to relieve your IBS symptoms.
 You can help to control your condition by making healthy choices.